When last did you enjoy a Delicious Traditional Greek Meal?

 - Remove meatballs from skillet onto paper towels.

-- Discard most of the cooking fat from skillet.
+- Discard most of the cooking fat from the skillet.

 - Return skillet to stove-top over medium heat.